Welcome to Innovate-IT! Previously known as IT-Adventures, this high school program has been around since fall 2007.

 About the venues

-The robotics venue is a great gateway into the program and a creative space for the builders.
-Robotics is a great venue for those entering the STEM arena, who like to work with their hands and for the “builders” in the group.
-For builders that are interested in programming, robotics can introduce students to some programming, even if they may not have any programming experience.
+The robotics venue is a great gateway into the program and for those entering the STEM arena.
+For students that are interested in programming, robotics can introduce students to some programming, even if they may not have any programming experience.
 Programming in robotics is a great way for students to see computation come to fruition—by programming a robot to perform specific tasks.

 The game design venue is a great way to enrich and build advanced programming skills, as well as providing a strong environment for creative thinkers.
 Students interested in game design can learn how to design a game from base principles, and how to program and implement a game from the ground up.
 Interested participants will use the popular Unity engine to learn C# and graphics programming skills, in addition to learning how to make cool effects and an entertaining game.
 If you enjoy video games, and want to learn how to make them yourself, game design is a great choice for you.